Home

 Humpbacks that like to spend their summers in the Gulf of Maine are known for their playful behavior, like breaching and flipper slapping.
 They are the most abundant whale species in Virginia waters and often swim along with a whale watch boat.
 Humpbacks communicate through melodious calls that can be called "songs."
 These "songs" last up to 20 minutes.
 Being up to 55 ft (16 m) in length, humpbacks have flukes unique to each individual.

-One of the world's most endangered sea mammals, the northern right whale is the only whale species that has callosities on its head.
-Callosities are white patches of roughened skin and they help to identify a right whale.
-Right whales also have no dorsal fin.
-These large sea mammals that reach 52 feet (16 m) in length are quite slow swimmers which help to spot them in the ocean.
-In recent years, northern right whales have been spotted on many occasions off the Virginia Beach coast as they were heading to their wintering sites in Florida.
+The northern right whale, one of the world’s most endangered marine mammals, is easily recognizable by the distinctive callosities on its head—white patches of roughened skin that help identify individual whales.
+Unlike most other whale species, northern right whales lack a dorsal fin.
+These large sea mammals can grow up to 52 feet (16 meters) long, but they are relatively slow swimmers, making them easier to spot in the water.
+In recent years, sightings of northern right whales have increased off the coast of Virginia Beach as they migrate to their wintering grounds in Florida.

 Minke Whales